 All photos are courtesy of Erica Torres, Founder of ETPhotography.

-WHICH OF THESE BOMBER JACKET LOOKS IS YOUR FAVORITE?
+WHICH OF THESE BOMBER JACKET OUTFITS IS YOUR FAVORITE?

 Leave a comment down below or let’s continue the discussion over in the Gentlemen Within Private Facebook Community.